-Skandiabanken's asset quality is very strong, reflected by a problem loans ratio which tends to be around 20 basis points of gross lending.
-Lending consists almost exclusively of mortgages although the bank also offers products such as personal loans, credit cards and car loans (Norway).
-We consider its emphasis on retail mortgage lending as lower risk than corporate lending, although it leaves the bank exposed to the retail real estate market in Sweden and Norway.
+Skandiabanken's asset quality is strong, reflected by a problem loans ratio which tends to be around 20 basis points of gross lending.
+Lending consists almost exclusively of mortgages although the bank also offers products such as personal loans, credit cards and car loans (in Norway until October 2015).
+We consider its emphasis on retail mortgage lending as lower risk than corporate lending, although it leaves the bank exposed to the retail real estate market in Sweden.